christophe-cerin/OnlineML_ESP32/MICROPYTHON-ULAB/DimensionalityReduction/README.md

 - `matplotlib`: This is used to plot the results.
 - `pandas`: For data analysis and manipulation tool. (only necessary to run `testing_ghapca_json.py`)

-You can install these dependencies via pip:
+You can install these dependencies via pip (or through a [virtual environment](https://docs.python.org/3/library/venv.html)):

 ```bash
 pip install numpy matplotlib pandas